tamarin-prover/tamarin-prover/src/003_example.md

 The call

-    tamarin-prover Tutorial.spthy
+    tamarin-prover FirstExample.spthy

-parses the `Tutorial.spthy` file, checks its wellformedness, and pretty-prints the theory.
+parses the `FirstExample.spthy` file, checks its wellformedness, and pretty-prints the theory.
 The declaration of the signature and the equations can be found at the top of the pretty-printed theory.

 Proving all lemmas contained in the theory using the automatic prover is as simple as adding the flag `--prove` to the call; i.e.,

-    tamarin-prover Tutorial.spthy --prove
+    tamarin-prover FirstExample.spthy --prove

-This will first output some logging from the constraint solver and then the Tutorial security protocol theory with the lemmas and their attached (dis)proofs:
+This will first output some logging from the constraint solver and then the FirstExample security protocol theory with the lemmas and their attached (dis)proofs:

     summary of summaries:

-    analyzed: Tutorial.spthy
+    analyzed: FirstExample.spthy

       Client_session_key_secrecy (all-traces): verified (5 steps)
       Client_auth (all-traces): verified (11 steps)